evooq/frontend-hospital/hospital.md

 }
 ```

-Now, run again `npm install` in your project, and you should be able to *hospital-lib* like this:
+Now, run again `npm install` in your project, and you should be able to use *hospital-lib* like this:

 `import { Quarantine } from 'hospital-lib';`